AILAB-CEFET-RJ/stconvs2s/README.md

 # STConvS2S: Spatiotemporal Convolutional Sequence to Sequence Network for weather forecasting

-> *UPDATE: new code released with changes in our architecture.
-Please see the [release notes](https://github.com/MLRG-CEFET-RJ/stconvs2s/releases) for details (Nov/2020)*
+> *UPDATE: new code released with changes in our code.
+Please see the [release notes](https://github.com/MLRG-CEFET-RJ/stconvs2s/releases) for details (FEV/2026)*

 This repository has the open source implementation of a new architecture termed STConvS2S.
 To sum up, our approach (STConvS2S) uses only 3D convolutional neural network (CNN) to tackle the sequence-to-sequence task using spatiotemporal data.
 We compare our results with state-of-the-art architectures.
 Details in the [article published in Neurocomputing, Elsevier](https://doi.org/10.1016/j.neucom.2020.09.060) ([arXiv](https://arxiv.org/abs/1912.00134) versions).